dchigarev/modin_perf_examples/docs/_posts/2024-06-27-dynamic-partitioning.md

 ### Next Steps

+There are plans to introduce `Dynamic Partitioning` into some more operators in Modin.
-Dynamic Partitioning will be implemented for other DataFrame operations as well.
-Stay tuned for further updates in our GitHub page and follow our posts to stay informed about Modin news.
+Stay tuned for further updates on  Modin GitHub page and follow our posts to stay informed about Modin news.

 #### Appendix